trueos/trueos-docs/trueos-handbook/using.rst

 When fetching ports for the first time:

-:command:`# git clone http://github.com/trueos/freebsd-ports.git /usr/ports`
+:samp:`# git clone http://github.com/trueos/freebsd-ports.git /usr/ports`

 To update an existing local ports directory: